Workshops

 I have a number of small workshops I can teach at your church or university.
 I can also teach the longer 13 week version that includes a lot of the smaller workshops combined.
 The benefit of the longer 13 week version is that you build a core group of writers in your church and they trust each other.
 They often continue together after the formal workshop is finished.
 The smaller workshops pack the same information and fun, but the longer workshop builds lasting relationships.

-Writing the Spiritual Memoir
+Writing the Spiritual Journey

 Costs can vary depending on number of sessions.